H-0804

 Enforcement Authority

 Attorney General enforcement.
 Violations are deemed unfair and deceptive acts in commerce under 9 V.S.A. § 2453.
-The Attorney General has authority to make rules, conduct civil investigations, bring civil actions, and enter into assurances of discontinuance under the Consumer Protection Act (9 V.S.A. chapter 63).
-No private right of action is explicitly created by the bill; however, Vermont's Consumer Protection Act (9 V.S.A. § 2461) provides a private cause of action for consumers injured by unfair or deceptive acts — that indirect theory is not created by this bill itself.
+The Attorney General has authority to make rules, conduct civil investigations, bring civil actions, and enter into assurances of discontinuance under chapter 63 of title 9.
+No private right of action is expressly created by this subchapter.
+The Office of the Attorney General receives annual reports and publishes reported data on its website.

 Penalties